hxl0419-ctrl/Supplementary-R-Codes/README.md

-# Supplementary-R-Codes
 ### This is the code file for the paper "Dynamic Count Time Series Modeling and Anomaly Detection for Online Automotive Quality Complaints".
-### Author Zhi Song, Xuelong Hu, Jiujun Zhang, Castagliola Philippe
+### Author：Zhi Song, Xuelong Hu, Jiujun Zhang, Castagliola Philippe
 ### Time:  2025.09.20

 Code File and Description：